 Click the button below for more details on pricing, scheduling, and more!

-Similar to the public Lemurs Live tour, except that you get a personable and knowledgeable DLC tour guide all to yourself!
+Similar to the public General Tour, except that you get a personable and knowledgeable DLC tour guide all to yourself!
 Perfect for academic departments, families, out-of-town wedding guests, and more. $180 + tax for each group (maximum 18 people per group).

 Click the button below for more details!